"All we want is our vote": Native Americans fight fallout of North Dakota’s voter ID law

 Elsewhere among North Dakota's tribes, the mad dash to get citizens new IDs is gaining traction.

 At the Turtle Mountain Band of Chippewa Indians, whose reservation is about 15 miles from the Canadian border, some 250 people showed up in a single day to get new cards.
-The tribe's ID printing machine became so overheated that it melted cards, tribal officials said.
+The tribe's ID printing machine became so overheated that it melted cards, tribal officials said, so they brought in four new ones.

 At the M.H.A.
 Nation, the enrollment director said there has been a surge of more than 300 people requesting an ID since the beginning of the month.